google/material-design-lite/README.md

 We provide 3 HTML starting points, from which you can choose:

-- `index.html` - the default starting point, containing a slide-out menu,
+- `index.html` - the default starting point, containing layout and a slide-out menu
-- `alt-layout.html` - features a horizontal navigation menu, or
 - `basic.html` - includes no layout.

 ## Tooling